 Massachusetts has many HISTORIC sites, some commemorating colonial days and the Revolutionary War.
 Favorite sites include Plimoth Plantation, Old North Church, and Saugus Iron Works.
 The are many historical homes including The Paul Revere House in Boston, the home of Emily Dickinson, and homes of several presidents.
 Hingham's Old Ship Church is the oldest wooden structure in the country.
+200 Clarendon Street has been the tallest building in Boston for more than 40 years, and is also the tallest building in New England.
 The state has had many Natural Disasters.
 The Cocoanut Grove Fire one of the the deadliest nightclub fire in US history.
 The National Trust helps protect historic places in Massachusetts

 The HISTORY of Massachusets dates back about 3,000 years ago.
 European explorers began roving the coast as early as the 11th century.
 In 1497 and 1498 John Cabot led the explorations upon which England based her original claim to North America.
 The Pilgrims were the first Europeans to settle in what is now Massachusetts.
 The opening shots of the conflict that resulted in the Revolutionary War were fired at Lexington and Concord, and at Bunker Hill.
 The Commonwealth played a significant part in the Civil War.
 Massachusetts participates in National History Day.